The world's largest dragonfly is near one of Alberta's most popular lakes

 Dragonflies love hanging out near the water, right?

-The massive dragonfly welcomes you as you enter the hamlet of Wabamun, which is popular for its beach along Wabamun Lake in the summer months.
+The massive dragonfly welcomes you as you enter the hamlet of Wabamun, which is popular for its beach along Wabamun Lake in the summer months and ice fishing in the winter.

 The huge insect landed in the hamlet in 2009 and has become a staple ever since.
 It’s the perfect photo to nab while you are visiting, and if you are trying to see all of Alberta’s outrageous roadside attractions, this is definitely one you have to see.